barbarer/py4e-int/_sources/dictionaries/dictionarycounters.rst

    >>> print(counts.get('tim', 0))
    0

-.. mchoice:: question9_2_2_rev
+.. mchoice:: question9_2_2_rev2
     :practice: T
     :answer_a: print(names.get('Russell'))
     :answer_b: names.get('Russell')
     :answer_c: print(names.get('Russell', 0))
     :answer_d: names.get('Russell', 0)
     :correct: c
     :feedback_a: Try again!
-There is no default value, so it will not print out anything
+There is no default value, so it won't print 0 when the name is not there.
     :feedback_b: Try again!
-There is no default value, so it will not return anything.
-The statement is also not being printed out.
+It is missing a value to use if it isn't there so it would return None.
+It also does not print the returned value.
     :feedback_c: Correct!
 This line of code uses print so that the number is printed and not just returned, and it makes sure to include the default value of 0 in case 'Russell' does not appear in the dictionary.
     :feedback_d: Try again!
 This statement does not print out the number, just returns the number.

-    Which use of the following correctly prints the amount of times the name "Russell" appears in the dictionary names?
+    Which use of the following correctly prints the amount of times the name "Russell" appears in the dictionary names even if it isn't present?

     .. code-block:: python